JosepMariaVila/XRPwallet/README.md

 5) It allows to create a Testnet or Devent account and funds it with 100 XRP.
 Do it online as it's not real XRP.

 6) It allows to send XRP.
+Warning: if you sign and send a transaction in the same computer, as it has internet conection, we can consider the private key compromised once broadcasted the transaction.
+So, each time you send XRP using this wallet you should generate a new keyparir using a computer that never is connected to the internet and send your XRP there.

 You can try it here: https://skunk-proper-smoothly.ngrok-free.app/tools/simpleXRPwallet/xrpwallet